sensoworks/docs/docs/platform/platform-architecture/what-why-when.md

   - 3.78 GB per day
   - 10 messages (~4,6 kb each message) per second to send over the internet

-And this is just one simple scenario of just one tunnel.
+And this is just one simple scenario of just one bridge.
 There are many other scenario that require a much greater amount of data to elaborate.

 Consider this table, that shows ranges of data related to a group of sensors of a hypothetical IoT project: